Welcome!

 Rankings

-- 1) Morton School District was ranked in the top 10 percent on the list of the Best School Districts in Illinois
+- 1) Morton School District was ranked in the top 10 percent of the Best School Districts in Illinois

-- 2) Morton School District ranked #1 as the Best School District in Tazewell County
+- 2) Morton School District ranked #2 in Best School Districts in the Peoria Area

 -